rachelafrick/data_journalism/README.md

-# How to build the site:

-'cd Node_basics'
-'node blog_generator.js'

-This will generate all necessaary html files.
-Index.html is the home page.
+# rachelafrick.github.io
+## Interest Site
+### In order to build the site, run "lessc LESS/styles.less build/css/style.css" and then "node blog_generator.js" in terminal.